Skip to content

 How to Adopt

-MSER volunteers are dedicated to rehabbing and training our horses so they are ready for their perfect home.
+MSER volunteers are dedicated to rehabilitating and training our horses so they are ready for their perfect home.

 Available for Adoption